yashwant1810/shazamX/README.md

 ## Description

-`shazamX` is a local-first Shazam-like audio recognition engine.
+`shazamX` is a Shazam-like audio recognition engine.
 It fingerprints full-length songs, stores their hashes in a local SQLite database, and matches short audio snippets recorded in the browser.
-It’s optimized for lightweight setups and runs entirely offline.
+It’s optimized for lightweight setups and runs entirely offline which can also be exposed online using ngrok.

 ## Key Techniques & Features